Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 conclusions

-Architectural sites, in general, differ little in style from ordinary sites of companies, blogs, and tourism projects.
+Architectural websites, in general, differ little in terms of styling from ordinary websites of companies, blogs, and tourism projects.
 But their main task is to attract the attention of visitors.
-Since the target audience of such projects is very specific, it is better to create effects for photos, for transitions between pages, but not for the interface as a whole, not for links.
+Since the target audience of such projects is very specific, it is better to create effects for photographs, for transitions between pages, but not for the interface as a whole, not for links.

-One way or another, but the architectural theme is, first of all, drawings.
-Various drawings for different types paper.
-Therefore, using them together with photographs of finished objects is not superfluous.
-Or vice versa, creating only the boundaries of objects that are shown in the photographs.
+One way or another, architectural topics are, first of all, drawings.
+Various drawings on different types paper.
+Therefore, using them together with photographs of finished objects is never superfluous.
+Or vice versa, creating only the boundaries of objects that are shown in photographs.
 Webmasters are not always given access to original drawings.
 Yes, in fact, they are not needed on the Internet.
 But their similarity fills the site with content, at least making it a little more interesting.

 Web design is a creative profession, and therefore looking for new opportunities and ideas is perhaps one of the most interesting moments.